MHickey2/EssenChelle-Oils/README.md

  - The Login Page, consists of a form where the user can login to the site.
  - The logout Page, consists of a form where the user can logout of the site.
  - There are also custom error pages for errors 403,404,405 and 500.
+ - The Product Favourites page which shows the logged in user all their favourite products.
+ - The Special Offer pages can be configured to show the different categories within the Special Offers.
+The special offers include new arrivals, deals and clearance items or you can view all categories at once.
+ - The Contact Us page which has a contact form, a location map and details.
  - There is a FAQ page with answers to questions Customers may have about the site.
  - There is a Privacy Policy Page which can be accessed in the footer.
- - There is a Copyright Page with copyright information.
+ - There is a Copyright Page with copyright information which can be accesed in the footer.

 <br/>

 ### 5. Wireframes    <a name="wireframes"></a>

 The Wireframes for the site were created in Figma, I concentrated on the standard websize and the mobile size.
 The mid-level sizes were generally in keeping with the main websize but just on a smaller scale.
 There have been modifications and changes since the initial wireframes design.
+Some of the pages introduced at the later stages of development may not be included, as there had been no plan to include them in the project initially.
 The Wireframes can be found below:

 <details><summary>Figma Wireframes</summary>